jricoiii/jricoiii/content/courses/stat159/failure.md

 one’s actions, or ignoring offers of assistance or constructive criticism.

-**For this reason, 5% of your grade will be dedicated to “quality of failure.”** To earn this 5%, you will write a reflection at the time of the final exam in which you discuss the quality of your failure over the semester.
+**For this reason, 5% of your grade will be dedicated to “quality of failure.”** To earn this 5%, you will write a reflection at end of the semester in which you discuss the quality of your failure over the semester.
 You will be graded not on how much you failed, but what led to your failures and how you handled your failures.
 Were you willing to challenge yourself to take risks that might result in failure?
 Were you aware of when you have failed,